Bridge to Terabithia (2007 film): Plot

-Jesse "Jess" Aarons is an 11-year-old aspiring artist living with his financially struggling family in Lark Creek.
-He rides the bus to school with his younger sister May Belle where he avoids the school bully Janice Avery.
-In class, Jess is also bullied by classmates Scott Hoager and Gary Fulcher and meets a new student named Leslie Burke.
-At recess, Jess enters a running event, for which he has been training at home.
-Leslie also enters and manages to win, much to Jess' irritation.
+Jess Aarons is a 12-year-old aspiring artist living with his financially struggling family in Lark Creek.
+He rides the bus to school with his younger sister, May Belle, and is often bullied by two boys named Scott Hoager and Gary Fulcher, and a girl named Janice Avery.
+One day, Jess meets a new student named Leslie Burke.
+At recess, he enters a running event, for which he has been training at home.
+Leslie also enters and manages to win, frustrating Jess.
 On the way home, Jess and Leslie learn they are next-door neighbors.

-Jess has a difficult relationship with his father, who spends more time with May Belle.
-Due to their financial struggles, his mother also forces him to wear his older sister's sneakers.
-One day at school, Leslie compliments Jess' drawing ability and they become friends.
+Later that day, it is discovered that Jess has a difficult relationship with his father, Jack, who spends more time with May Belle.
+Due to their financial struggles, his mother, Mary, also forces him to wear his older sister's sneakers.
+One day at school, Leslie compliments Jess's drawing ability, and they become friends.
 After school, they venture into the woods and swing across a creek on a rope.
 Jess and Leslie find an abandoned treehouse on the other side and invent a new world, which they call Terabithia.
 For the next few days, Jess and Leslie spend their free time in the treehouse getting to know each other.

 Leslie gives Jess an art kit on his birthday.
-Jess becomes angry with his father for his attitude towards him and he loses his belief in Terabithia, and refuses its existence the next day at school.
+Jess becomes angry with Jack for his attitude towards him, and he loses his belief in Terabithia, and refuses its existence the next day at school.
 Later, Jess apologizes to Leslie by giving her a puppy, whom she names Prince Terrien (P.T).

-Once in Terabithia, they encounter various creatures, including a giant troll resembling Janice, squirrel-like creatures resembling Hoager called "Squogers", and "Hairy Vultures" resembling Fulcher.

-At school, Leslie becomes frustrated by Janice Avery's bullying.
-Jess and Leslie play a prank on Janice and she is embarrassed in front of everyone on the bus.
-Leslie introduces Jess to her parents and they help paint their house.
+Once in Terabithia, they encounter various creatures, including a giant troll resembling Janice.
+At school, Leslie becomes frustrated by Janice's bullying.
+Jess and Leslie play a prank on Janice, and she is embarrassed in front of everyone on the bus.
+Leslie introduces Jess to her parents, and they help paint their house.
 At school, Leslie discovers from Janice that her bullying is due to her abusive father, and the two become friends, with Janice later befriending Jess as well.
-Jess and Leslie take P.T to Terabithia, where they fight off the Dark Master's creatures resembling their bullies, this time with the troll as their ally.
+Jess and Leslie take P.T. to Terabithia, where they fight off several creatures resembling their bullies, this time with the troll as their ally.